Mohamed-Ros/NASA_Space_Challenge_AquaSol_h2/README.md

 >> Will Get The Iot System of Resbi To Control for hydrogen Notes :-
 "
-We cannot measure the pressure of the flowing hydrogen mathematically, as the givens aren't sufficient, so we have to measure it manually.
+We cannot measure the pressure of the flowing hydrogen mathematically as the givens aren't sufficient, so we have to measure it manually.
 Using a sensor, we will try many amounts of hydrogen at specific times until we get the pressure required in Raspberry Pi to reach the required temperature.

 "
 ```